 Whether we like it or not, we are in the final stage of the supply chain so if we don’t care about it, we are going to ruin all of what has been done before.

-So, which are the elements that have to be considered?
+So, about grinding burrs, which are the elements that have to be considered?

 First of all, we need to have a clear idea of the final product we want to obtain in term of quality.